 But do something different!
 If you want different results, change your actions!
 Yes, of course it is okay to retake the test if you genuinely believe you can do better than you’ve done in the past – but if your methods of preparation don’t change, it would be foolish to expect any score improvement.
 If you are going to go to the trouble to register for and take the test all over again, don’t shortchange yourself by failing to prepare properly a second time.
 Plan well, work hard, and trust the experts in test prep to equip you with the information you need to do yourself justice on the ACT.

 Thanks for joining us today for this post.
-Check back in soon for more discussion of all things SAT and ACT.
+Check back in soon for more discussion of all things SAT and ACT at our website, Prep Expert.
 Until then, study hard!